-This is the fourth part of a series of posts on the history of social movements in Britain.
+This is the fifth part of a series of posts on the history of social movements in Britain.
 It includes Labour and Trade Union Movement, and Land Movements.
 See a previous post that explains what social movements are.

 Here is a list of the social movements covered in this series so far.